 - 6 tablespoons unsalted butter, melted

-- 24 ounces (three 8-ounce bricks) full-fat cream cheese, softened (do not sub fat free)
+- 24 ounces (3 blocks or 24 tablespoons) full-fat cream cheese, room temperature and not cold to the touch (do not sub fat free)

 - 3/4 cup granulated sugar